 Serra's 'Prop' pieces in the late 1960s, in which rolls of lead and sheets of other metals were arranged in configurations held together only by gravity, were precursors to the increasingly large-scale public work that developed when in the 1970s he turned his attention outdoors.

 Moving out of the gallery space Serra began creating monumental sculptures in the form of long, curving, horizontal or tall, and seemingly precarious (but partially buried) continuous steel sheets.
 Serra's works from the 1970s onward responded to, but jarringly altered, the landscapes and urban public places in which they were installed.

-Serra's distinctive works have been celebrated with two retrospectives at The Museum of Modern Art, New York—Richard Serra/sculpture (1986) and Richard Serra Sculpture: Forty Years (2007).
-The artist has also received a great many accolades and medals, including the Golden Lion for lifetime achievement at the 2001 Venice Biennale, a knighthood in the National Order of the Legion of Honour in France (2015), and the J. Paul Getty Medal (2018).
+Richard Serra has received many accolades and medals for his art, including the Golden Lion for lifetime achievement at the 2001 Venice Biennale, a knighthood in the National Order of the Legion of Honour in France (2015), and the J. Paul Getty Medal (2018).

 Richard Serra has been the subject of solo exhibitions and group exhibitions in galleries and institutions internationally.